tucats/ego/LANGUAGE.md

         print "Server session ID is ", server.response.session }

 ## sort <a name="sort"></a>

 The `sort` package contains functions that can sort an array containing only homogeneous base types (int, string, float).
-If the array contains interfaces or structs, it cannot be sorted.
+If the array contains interface or struct types, it cannot be sorted.
 The sort occurs "in place" in the array.

+### sort.Ints(array)

+The `Ints` function sorts an array of integers.
+Negative numbers sort before positive numbers.

+    a := []int{5, 3, 8, 0, -1}
+    sort.Ints(a)

+After this code executes, the value of the array is [-1, 0, 3, 5, 8].

+### sort.Floats(array)

+The `Floats` function sorts an array of floating point numbers.
+Negative numbers sort before positive numbers.

+    a := []float{5.3, 3, 8.001, 0, -1.5}
+    sort.Floats(a)

+After this code executes, the value of the array is [-1.5, 0.0, 3.0, 5.3, 8.001].

 ### sort.Slice(array, func)

 The `Slice` function allows you to sort an array of non-base type.
-For example, you could create an array of structs; the builtin `sort` functions don't know how to sort that structure.
+For example, you could create an array of struct types; the builtin `sort` functions don't know how to sort that structure.
 You can sort it using the `Slice` function by supplying a function constant that is able to decide which of two items in the array is _less than_ the other.
 Even though the examples could be more complex, here's an example using integer values:

     a := []int{ 101, 5, 33, -55, 239, 3, 66}